-Five stories that got people talking in Liverpool this week - Bus tickets, Euan McNamara, baby rhino
+Five stories that got people talking in Liverpool this week - Eurovision, public sex video charge and buses

 and live on Freeview channel 276

-In our weekly feature, LiverpoolWorld editor Dominic Raynor and video journalist Emily Bonner discuss some of the headlines which have stood out over the last week.
+In a new feature, LiverpoolWorld editor Dominic Raynor and video journalist Emily Bonner discuss some of the headlines which have stood out over the last week.

 Man and woman identified and charged over sex video

 A man has been charged after a video of him and a woman caught having sex in Concert Square went viral last week.
 Joe Firby, 23, from Gateshead, was tracked down by Northumbria Police, working on behalf of Merseyside Police, and taken into custody on Monday.
 The woman in the video, Kelly Cousins, 35, from Bootle, was charged and banned from Liverpool city centre on Friday.

 The Metro Mayor of the Liverpool City Region contacted the manager director for Arriva UK, to tell senior management they need to take the ongoing strike in Merseyside more seriously.
 In the letter, Steve Rotheram outlines the impact the industrial action is having on the region, as local residents have faced travel disruptions for over three weeks.